kgicheha/networkPlusNotes/notesUdemy.md

 An RJ-455 connector is used to connect to most network cards Pay attention when crimping to follow the TIA/EIA-568A or 568B

+Hubs and Switches
+Switches forward frames based on MAC addresses Switches create and use MAC addresses tables to map ports and host devices Switches put all hosts in their own collision domain Hubs use Carrier sense multiple access/ collision detection(CSMA/CD) to avoid collisions CSMA/CD is used for devices to listen and see who is communicating

+ARP is a method used to get the MAC addresses of hosts Full-duplex is a communication mode where two devices can talk at the same time Carrier sense multiple access/ collision avoidance (CSMA/CA) is for collision avoidance rather than detection